9 Easter Books You and Your Kids Will Love

 Spring is in the air here on our little plot of land.
 Black-eyed Susans are popping up, the yard is shaded by a fresh, green canopy and our first brood of bluebirds has already fledged!
 It makes me thankful to stop and take a breath of springtime air and realize Easter Sunday is still ahead of us.
-I have spent months looking forward to seeing my nearly two-year-old nephew hunt eggs.
+I am looking forward to seeing my two nephews hunt Easter eggs.
+This year, two of my sisters are getting baptized at Easter, too.

 However, I’m even more grateful that Easter is behind us.
 That is to say, Jesus has already risen and we’re now living in the Easter era!
 We don’t have to wonder if the cross is the end of our story.
 The prophecies were fulfilled and Christ rose, appeared and ascended.
 When I reflect on that truth, it’s no wonder this season gives me a strong sense of hope and excitement.